jen1425/Greenfield/README.md

 The result of the tests will be displayed on Github before merging the PR.
 This can give the reviewer more confidence in merging the changes.

+Currently the option to deploy the changed instantly to Heroku through Circle CI have been disabled.
+See the deployment section for more information on deploying.

 ### Installing Dependencies

 From within the root directory: